djaus2/RpiPicoWGPSandBT/README.md

 # RPIPicoWGPSandBT

-A Set of Arduino Sketches for execution on a RPI Pico W involving GPS and Bluetooth
+A set of Arduino Sketches for execution on a RPI Pico W involving GPS and Bluetooth